h2oai/wave/website/blog/2021-03-08-ml-release.md

 ## The First Example

 Now, equipped with the right tools let's build a simple Wave application.
-We will build a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) based on a Titanic dataset using *Survived* as a target column and a threshold slider.
-The full source of this example can be found [here](https://github.com/h2oai/wave-ml/blob/main/examples/quickstart.py).
+We will build a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) based on the Titanic dataset using *Survived* as a target column and a threshold slider.
+The full source for this example can be found [here](https://github.com/h2oai/wave-ml/blob/main/examples/quickstart.py).

 ![confusion matrix](assets/2021-03-08/cm.gif)